kamicavi/plusplus/_challenges/interactive-data-interface.md

 header:
   teaser: /assets/images/advanced.png
 ---
-Rather than just displaying data, make it possible for the user to interact with it.
-This could involve search, using a control to alter the view, filtering by some feature, or even adding new data.
+Rather than just displaying data, make it possible for the user to interact with a substantial dataset.
+For example, this could involve using a control to alter the view on the data; filtering what is displayed by one or more features; overlaying datasets; or adding, deleting or modifying data.

 ## Example projects
 * A map showing animal migrations which can be updated according to the time of year.
 * A web page that takes in a postcode and displays the location of restaurants within a certain distance of that postcode.

-See the COVID-19 data dashboard for some more ideas.
+See the [COVID-19 data dashboard](https://public.tableau.com/profile/phs.covid.19#!/vizhome/COVID-19DailyDashboard_15960160643010/Overview) for some more ideas.

 ## Resources